Cobord/TypeSafe_Tensors/README.md

 [![build](https://github.com/bgavran/TypeSafe_Tensors/actions/workflows/build.yml/badge.svg)](https://github.com/bgavran/TypeSafe_Tensors/actions/workflows/build.yml)

+TLDR; like numpy, but with types and the ability to manipulate tree-shaped arrays

 This is framework for pure functional tensor processing, implemented in Idris 2.
 It
 * Is **type-safe**: tensor indexing and contractions fail at compile time if types do not match
 * **implements non-cubical tensors**: tensors of trees and streams are supported, instead of just arrays